 The District is considered to be an involuntary participant in an external investment pool as the District is required to deposit all receipts and collections of monies with their County Treasurer (Education Code Section 41001).
 The fair value of the District's investment in the pool is reported in the accounting financial statement at amounts based upon the District's pro-rata share of the fair value provided by the County Treasurer for the entire portfolio (in relation to the amortized cost of that portfolio).
 The balance available for withdrawal is based on the accounting records maintained by the County Treasurer, which is recorded on the amortized cost basis.
-The District's investment are not categorized in accordance with the fair value measurement reporting standards because the fund's investments are deposited with the county pool and deposits and withdrawals are calculated based on \$1 cost.
-Investment as of June 30, 2017, consist of \$60,767,497 investment with Santa Clara County Treasury.
-The fair value of this investment is approximately \$60,626,747.
+The District's investments are not categorized in accordance with the fair value measurement reporting standards because the fund's investments are deposited with the county pool and deposits and withdrawals are calculated based on \$1 cost.
+Investment as of June 30, 2018, consist of \$37,349,152 investment with Santa Clara County Treasury.